CaitlinChiang/Coding-Insights/algorithms-and-data_structures/introduction.md

 - Algorithmic Thinking
   - When a problem is presented, you should be able to break it down into specific steps, then identify the appropriate algorithm to be applied.
   - Always clarify the values that count as inputs.
+- Correctness: For any possible input, the algorithm should always terminate.
+This is proven by mathematical induction.
+- Efficiency
+  - Time Complexity: The less time the algorithm takes to complete, the more efficient it is.
+  - Space Complexity: Good algorithms don't take up too much memory

 Guidelines:
   1. Clearly defined problem statement, input, and output.